the-human-colossus-foundation/oca-spec/RFCs/0001-LibraryTypeSupport/README.md

 - All lookups for these resources will be supported by hashlinks returned during the above POST request.

-- FHIR-OCA authoring roles shall be able to create and retrieve and operate on sub-directories of "{OCA Repo Base URL}/FHIR-OCA/Lib/..."
+- FHIR-OCA authoring roles shall be able to create, retrieve and operate on sub-directories below  "{OCA Repo Base URL}/FHIR-OCA/Lib/..."
-	- For each lib types above, ability to create and populate the following container types:
+	- For each supported content type requested above, provide the ability to create and populate the following container types:

 	  Profile   e.g. "us-core"

 	  Profile/Project   e.g. "us-core"/"USImmunize"